ToniWonKanobi/theoveranalyzed.net/posts/2015/10/9/stop-comparing-app-prices-to-cups-of-starbucks.md

 	<figcaption>Who am I kidding? <em>That's</em> not what coffee looks like, right?
 It looks like <a href="#now-this-is-coffee" title="Hyperlink to a funny image in this post">this.</a></figcaption>
 </figure>

-Marco Arment's popular podcast client, Overcast, was [released today][marco] in 2.0 guise.
+Marco Arment's popular podcast client, Overcast, was [released today][1] in 2.0 guise.

 It supports a whole host of improvements, most notably streaming support.
-If you listen to podcasts, **you should go download it [now][apple].** After that, you can stop using Apple's terrible first party version.
+If you listen to podcasts, **you should go download it [now][2].** After that, you can stop using Apple's terrible first party version.
 And while you're at it, patronize him for the measly $12 he's asking.

-Somewhat serendipitously, today I stumbled upon a [post][brooksreview] by Ben Brooks, in which he satirically places coffee ahead of apps, playing on the layperson's [attitude][twitter] towards paid apps.
+Somewhat serendipitously, today I stumbled upon a [post][3] by Ben Brooks, in which he satirically places coffee ahead of apps, playing on the layperson's [attitude][4] towards paid apps.

 Here are some funny tidbits: